 Through her Dream For Others® podcast, award-winning coaching services and programs, speaking gigs, award-nominated free resources, and academic research in human rights – Naomi endeavours to live a life of use to others and to help you do the same.

-Naomi has a Bachelor of Psychology with Honours, a life coaching qualification and is currently completing a Master of Human Rights.
+Naomi has a Bachelor of Psychology with Honours, a life coaching qualification, is currently completing a Master of Human Rights, and is certified as a B-Corporation.
 She has featured in multiple print and digital media sources including ABC News, Cleo magazine, Inspired Coach magazine, The Huffington Post, Leaders In Heels, and Success Story.